The ultimate upgrade to your camping experience

 Camping is something I always enjoy.
 No matter the time of year, it always seems nice to break away and experience what nature has to offer.
 Before using the portable gas grill, I heavily relied on the fire we made to serve as a camp grill.
-However, I got the opportunity to experiment with a much better piece of equipment and this made all the difference to my meals and the whole of my camping experience.
+However, I got the opportunity to experiment with a much better piece of equipment and this made all the difference to my meals and to my camping experience as a whole.

 Read on to find out more!